Holy Trinity Church, Theale

-Holy Trinity Church, Theale is a Church of England parish church in the Diocese of Oxford.
+Holy Trinity Church is a Church of England parish church in Theale, Berkshire, in the Diocese of Oxford.
 It was completed in 1832 in the Early English style, influenced by Salisbury Cathedral.
 The church is a Grade I listed building.

 History

 In 1799, Rev Thomas Sheppard, rector of Tilehurst built a new chapel of ease, at that time Theale was still part of the parish of Tilehurst.
 The chapel was built of brick, had a bellcote, and was situated to the south-west of the present church.
 Rev Sheppard died in 1814, having wished for a new parish church to be built to replace his earlier building.
 The benefactor enabling this was his widow, Sophia, who donated £39,000 for the building of a church, rectory and premises for the school, though other sources state that the donation was closer to £50,000.
 Sophia was supported in the founding of the church by her brother, the famous Oxford classical scholar Martin Routh, rector of Tilehurst from 1832 to 1854.
 As a result, the advowson of the new church was granted to Magdalen College, Oxford where Routh was master.

 The church was designed in the Early English style by Edward Garbett, a local architect also responsible for the Holy Trinity Church in Reading.
 It was consecrated on 21 August 1832 by the Bishop of Salisbury, having taken about 15 years to build.
 The dedication is to the Holy Trinity.
 Routh appointed Edward Ellerton as curate of the new church, so the new parish was only formally instituted in 1855, immediately after Routh had died.
 The chancel apse was added in 1892 by John Oldrid Scott.
 The church interior was then decorated with murals by George Frederick Bodley.
 Much of this decoration was destroyed in the restorations of 1946 and 1965.